NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_c.md

 # Appendix C. Using a Reverse Proxy

+Adding a reverse proxy with Nginx in front of Kuwaiba can provide several benefits:

+1. Security: Nginx can help protect Kuwaiba by hiding its internal structure and adding an additional layer of security.
+2. Load Balancing: If you have multiple instances of Kuwaiba, Nginx can distribute the load among them.
+3. URL Rewriting: Nginx can rewrite URLs to make them more user-friendly and consistent.

-This configuration is for Ubuntu, but it should work for any Linux distribution.
+This configuration is for Debian, but it should work for any derivative distribution like Ubuntu.

 1. **Installing Nginx:**